Need A Same-Day Emergency Appointment? Contact Us Now!

 Kissing, sharing utensils, or even blowing on hot food can exchange saliva and even bacteria.
 While this doesn’t mean that cavities are directly contagious, sharing saliva spreads bacteria.
 Mostly, bacteria are responsible for cavity development.
 As a result, saliva can introduce bacteria into your mouth.

-Parents can even do this with their children.
-When sharing utensils or tasting food, they can transfer bacteria.
+Timely treatment and restorative dental procedures can help preserve the gums and prevent further complications.
 Yet, children are more likely to develop cavities.
 Therefore, you should encourage good oral hygiene practices early to help reduce cavity risk.

 Child’s Play